ibs13/voting-platform/README.md

 fullname,session,department,office
 ```

-The backend validation and API contracts are the source of truth if the data model changes.
+The backend validation rules and API contracts are the source of truth if the data model changes.

 ---